bmurf17/Astro-Profile/src/pages/posts/devlog-may-2025.md

   description: "Continuing one of my favorite series, nothing really went right for the good guys in this one, but I'm excited to see where the series goes."
 ---

 I'm going to keep this one pretty short, but I'm happy with what I've been able to accomplish during this busy phase of life.
 Normally, when I do a devlog, I provide updates on new features, bug fixes, and what I plan to work on next.
-But this time, I want to take a different approach—a brief overview and a focus on roadmapping.
+But this time, I want to take a different approach—a brief overview and a focus on road mapping.

 ## Book Tracker Project